bitvavo/java-bitvavo-api/README.md

 <dependency>
   <groupId>com.bitvavo.api</groupId>
   <artifactId>api</artifactId>
-  <version>1.0</version>
+  <version>1.1</version>
 </dependency>
 ```

-Or you can use the example as starting point for your own project.
-Create a new project with the above dependency and place the example.java file in the src/main/java folder.
-Install through `mvn clean install` and run the example:
+See the BitvavoTest class as a starting point for your own project.

-`
-mvn exec:java "-Dexec.mainClass=com.bitvavo.api.example.example"
-`

 ## Rate Limiting